Nine out of ten people dream of writing a book.

 —Emily Golden, MCC

 “Laura makes the intangible tangible.
-She works silly fast and has a mid-western work ethic I admire.
+She has a mid-western work ethic I admire.
 If you’re considering partnering with a ghostwriter, I highly recommend her.”

 —Michael S. Seaver, Leadership Coach, Speaker, Author